What Credit Score Is Needed for the Citi Double Cash Credit Card?

 Card companies use credit scores to decide whether a person is qualified to become a cardholder, as well as how high their credit limit should be.

-They receive these scores through credit reporting agencies, which calculate them based on certain score model algorithms and information from one’s financial history.
+They receive these scores through credit reporting agencies, which calculate them based on certain score model algorithms and information from the consumer’s financial history.
+If you don’t have much credit history, it may be wise to apply for a card intended for people with low or no credit instead.

 What Credit Bureau Does Citi Double Cash Use?